decretist/Dissertation/Chapter3/chapter3.markdown

 nineteenth century on."
 Winroth, “Where Gratian Slept,” 106.

-[28] Southern takes an extreme position with respect to Gratian's teaching career, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a Benedictine monk of the Camaldolesian Order, a small Italian branch of
+[28] Southern takes an extreme position with respect to Gratian's teaching career, citing, as late as 1995, Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a Benedictine monk of the Camaldolesian Order, a small Italian branch of